taetaehoho/UBC-HowtoCode/README.md

 # UBC-HowtoCode
-UBC's How to Code: Simple and Complex Data
+UBC's How to Code: Simple Data

 How to Code: Simple Data Started 6/27/2021

-How to Code: Complex Data